コンテンツにスキップ

 The owner of a long-established jazz club is an image that makes you nervous even when talking to him, but the owner, Tsunehiko Komuro (who everyone calls Tsune-san), is a friendly and cheerful person.
 Even if I say something silly, he laughs and listens.
 I think it's his generosity that makes him loved by so many musicians.
 He sometimes comes to Chigusa for a coffee, and I feel at ease when I see Tsune-san.

-He had been thinking about opening a venue in Kannai because he wanted to provide more venues for musicians to perform, and this April he opened Dolphy 2nd in Bashamichi.
+He had been thinking about opening a venue in Kannai with the desire to provide more venues for musicians to perform, and this April he opened Dolphy 2nd in Bashamichi.

 At the opening party, not only regulars but also jazz musicians who had finished work came to celebrate, and the session with this impressive line-up continued until late into the night.
 The exchange of sounds in the improvisation without prior arrangement was both entertaining and wonderful, and I think it was a great opening that showed the respect for Dolphy.